 - outstanding letters of recommendation documenting their performance and their potential as researchers and scholars

 - a written statement of scholarly interests and research career goals

 It is recommended that applicants have GRE scores greater than the fiftieth percentile on the verbal and quantitative sections and a 4.5 or above on the writing section.

-It is important to note that students admitted to the graduate program are not doctoral candidates until they pass the Candidacy Examination and have been admitted to the doctoral program.
 Completion of the Ph.D. program is dependent upon the student's successful completion of all academic course work and degree requirements (e.g., comprehensive examination, dissertation).